 You may have the data, but it’s how you use that data that can set you apart from your competition.
-Leveraging data across your business and turning it into insight will give you a competitive advantage when it comes to marketing, products and raising finance.
+Leveraging e-commerce data analytics across your business and turning it into insight will give you a competitive advantage when it comes to marketing, products and raising finance.
 The most important aspect of insight is about taking action.

 - How relevant are your metrics to your strategy?

 - Do you have the right combination of financial and operational metrics?

 - How timely is reporting?

 - How confident are you in the accuracy of reporting?